 “There are a number of theories,” Olive Branch said scanning the room with an experienced speaker’s ease, “As to how a balloonophile is created, and I know we’ve discussed them ad nauseum, but I thought we’d discuss them again for some of our newer members.”
 Olive didn’t look at me when she said this, but the energy of the room turned towards me.

-I wasn’t sure if I was the lone, new member, or if I stood out more than any of the other ones to the point where I attracted most of their attention.
-I still don’t know the answer to that question, but if the various speakers weren’t looking at me when they spoke, their energy appeared to be focused on me.
+I wasn’t sure if I was the lone, new member, or if I stood out more, but I did attract most of the group’s attention.
+I still don’t know the answer to that question, but if the various speakers weren’t looking at me when they spoke, their energy appeared focused on me.

 “Some have suggested that the orthodox balloonophile may have been borne of a castration anxiety,” Olive continued, “or a denial of breastfeeding.
 They also suggest that some balloonophiles may go too far in their endeavor, and that they may advance to a stage in their pursuit of therapy where they manage to replace the natural need for human contact and become irretrievable in a psychological manner.
 How many of us think these theories hold any measure of truth?”